Why This Page Exists

 In a mature legal AI stack:

-• If client consent or jurisdiction policy is out of bounds → designed to fail-closed with a refusal.
+- If client consent, jurisdiction, or matter policy is out of bounds → refuse (fail-closed).

-• If the action is high-risk and requires supervision → routed through a supervised override path.
+- If the action requires supervision → route to supervised override with a named authority.

 SEAL Legal Runtime does not replace IAM, guardrails, or GRC.
 It gives them an execution-time enforcement point for high-risk actions.